gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 ##### 2.3.2.5.
 Add a Verse (A)

 If the quizzer calls to “add a verse”, the single verse source is expanded by 1 additional verse, the immediate next verse.
 It is invalid for a quizzer to call “add a verse” for the last verse in any book.
 If the quizzer additionally calls for “with reference”, the reference they provide must contain both verses.

+In the case of “phrase” or “chapter reference” base subtypes, calling for “add a verse” results in the response required expanding to include the whole verse and added verse.

 #### 2.3.3.
 Type Matrix